noreenwu/cupcakecafe/README.md

 can create, update, delete and view the cupcakes.
 Also the Chief Baker is concerned with managing the available ingredients, and therefore can view, create, update, and delete the ingredients.
-The Chief Baker has less interest in the actual orders, except through direct discussion with the Bakery Manager, and thus does not have access to see these.
+The Chief Baker has less interest in the actual orders, except through direct discussion with the Bakery Manager, and thus does not have access to view or change orders information.

 The general public can view the cupcakes information (useful for a menu, for example), but it does not have access to any of the other information.